ztangent/Julog.jl/README.md

   grandteacher(A, C) <<= teacher(A, B) & teacher(B, C)
 ]
 ```
-We can then query the knowledge base via [SLD resolution](https://en.wikipedia.org/wiki/SLD_resolution):
+With the `resolve` function, we can query the knowledge base via [SLD resolution](https://en.wikipedia.org/wiki/SLD_resolution) (the form of backward-chaining proof search used by Prolog):
 ```julia
 # Query: Is Sakyamuni the dharma ancestor of Huineng?
 julia> goals = @julog [ancestor(sakyamuni, huineng)]; # List of terms to query or prove